1960 Valdivia earthquake: Tsunamis

 Earthquake-induced tsunamis affected southern Chile, Hawaii, Japan, the Philippines, China, eastern New Zealand, southeast Australia, and the Aleutian Islands.
 Some localized tsunamis severely battered the Chilean coast, with waves up to 25 m.
 The main tsunami crossed the Pacific Ocean at a speed of several hundred km/h and devastated Hilo, Hawaii, killing 61 people.
 Most of the tsunami-related deaths in Japan occurred in the northeast Sanriku region of Honshu.

-The Chilean coast was devastated by a tsunami from Mocha Island (38° S) to Aysén Region (45° S).
+The Chilean coast was devastated by a tsunami from Mocha Island (38° S) to Aysén Province (45° S).
 Across southern Chile, the tsunami caused huge loss of life, damage to port infrastructure, and the loss of many small boats.
 Further north, the port of Talcahuano did not suffer any major damage, only some flooding.
 Some tugboats and small sailboats were stranded on Rocuant Island near Talcahuano.

+In Valdivia, the tsunami swell penetrated along Calle-Calle River as far as Huellelhue, putting ashore piles of firewood that lay in the fields.

 After the 21 May Concepción earthquake, people in Ancud sought refuge in boats.
 A carabinero (police) boat, Gloria, was towing a few of these boats when the second earthquake struck on 22 May.
 As the sea regressed Gloria became stranded between Cerro Guaiguén and Cochinos Island.
 The stranded boat was wrecked when a tsunami wave engulfed it.

 All the new infrastructure of the small port of Bahía Mansa was destroyed by the tsunami, which reached heights of up to 10 metres above sea level there.
 The boat Isabella in Bahía Mansa quickly left the port but lost its anchors.